Heat styling natural gray hair

 Women with thin and fine hair mostly prefer to go for a spray as it doesn’t weigh down their hair.

-Others who have thick or coarse hair prefer to use serums, oils, creams, leave-in-conditioners, and sprays.
+Others with thick or coarse hair prefer to use serums, oils, creams, leave-in conditioners, and sprays.

 Heat protectants are both silicone-based and non-silicone-based.